Job79/SimpleHashing/README.md

 # Security
 SimpleHashing is a library made on top of `System.Security.Cryptography.Rfc2898DeriveBytes` and uses a secure random 16 byte salt.
-PBKDF2 isn't the best algorithm for password hashing(but the best one avaible in the c# System.Securety namespace), but is still an good hashing algorithm. (with many iterations)
+PBKDF2 isn't the best algorithm for password hashing(but the best one avaible in the c# System.Securety namespace), but is still an good hashing algorithm.
+(Only with many iterations)
 Take a look at scrypt for password hashing.